tarepan/GroupLatentEmbedding/README.md

 The code is based on [mkotha/WaveRNN](https://github.com/mkotha/WaveRNN).

 # Cite the work
-S. Ding, G. Zhao, C. Liberatore, and R. Gutierrez-Osuna.
+S. Ding, and R. Gutierrez-Osuna.
 "Group Latent Embedding for Vector Quantized Variational Autoencoder in Non-Parallel Voice Conversion."
 Accepted by Interspeech 2019.